The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \newoverline{\mathbf{u}^{(1)}\cdot\mathbf{u}^{(2)}}^{(c)} = \sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Delta z_{e, k}u_{e, k}^{(1)}u_{e, k}^{(2)}\tag{33.48}\label{eq:edge_to_cell_shallow} \end{align} \]

-In the deep atmosphere you take the substitutions
+In the deep atmosphere, one makes the substitutions

 \[ \begin{align} A_c\Delta z_{c, k} &\to V_{c, k},\\ \Delta z_{e, k}l_{e, k} &\to A_{e, k},\\ d_e &\to d_{e, k} \end{align} \]